In

 Our multi-camera remote switcher

-package is only available by the full day and
+package is only available by the full day with HDV cameras.
+The two camera package

 includes a director and full crew (4 or more as